 When you’re looking for solid shopping deals and food in-bulk, Costco is the place to be.
 Shoppers go crazy for Costco’s bulk prices on frozen food and bakery, as well as their awesome deals on home goods and even clothing.
-People sometimes forget that the big-box store made famous for its in-bulk products also has some great options in the deli.
-Their pre-prepared meals are great for easy family dinners and customers rave about the delicious offerings.
-While the available options depend on the specific store and the season, Costco is bringing back some tasty comfort meals as the weather continues to cool — and they’ll be the perfect fit for warming your belly.
+People sometimes forget that the big-box store made famous for its in-bulk products also has some great pre-prepared options in the deli.

 During your next trip to the land of bulk prices, be sure to slide up to the Costco deli and grab one of these super-convenient grab-and-go deli meals.
 Cooking them is quick and simple, and they’ll satisfy any craving.

 Nothing hits the spot mid-week like a Taco Tuesday celebration.
 That’s why Costco’s Chicken Street Taco Kit is the perfect go-to Tuesday night dinner.
 A typical kit comes with delicious diced chicken that’s already been seasoned and cooked, 12 corn tortillas, shredded cheese, lettuce, salsa, cilantro lime crema, and even lime wedges to top off each taco.
 The pre-prepared meal goes for roughly $5 per lb, so you can feed a family of four with this Mexican feast for only about $15.